-- for all vegetation types, and for aerosol $NH_4^+$ and $NO_3^-$ over forests (Fig. 3).
-For unfertilised vegetation (F, SN), $V_d$ for $NH_3$ was a factor 2-3 larger in CBED and IDEM than in CDRY and EMEP-03.
-The CDRY scheme systematically predicted the smallest $V_d$ of the four models for $NH_3$ due to a generally much larger non-stomatal resistance, which was taken to be equal to that for $SO_2$ .
-There was a relatively small spread of - mean site $V_d$ values in CBED for F and SN, compared with EMEP-03 and IDEM, as the CBED scheme used a constant $R_c$ of 20 s m-1 for unfertilised vegetation, while in the other models variations in $R_c$ were controlled by RH, T and sometimes by the ratio of SO2 to NH3 ambient concentrations.
-Remarkably, however, the mean $V_d$ for NH3 across sites was almost identical in CBED and IDEM for F and SN.
-There are very few - long-term micrometeorological NH3 flux datasets over (European) forests, from which comprehensive and robust parameterisations may be derived, with the bulk of NH3 flux measurements stemming from mainly coniferous stands in the high N environment of The Netherlands (Wyers and Erisman, 1998), Belgium (Neirynck et al., 2005, 2007; Neirynck and Ceulemans, 2008) and Denmark (Andersen et al., 1999) (see also - Zhang et al., 2010 and Massad, 2010, for reviews), and this is clearly reflected in the wide range of deposition velocities provided by the different models.
-Over fertilised systems (G, C), no Vd is provided for NH3 in CBED since this uses over leftilised systems (G, C), no $V_d$ is provided for NH3 in CBED since this uses a compensation point approach, but for the other three models the same hierarchy in $V_d$ estimates is found as for F and SN, with IDEM providing the largest values, about Discussion Paper | Discussion Paper
+The most significant absolute inter-model differences, however, were found for NH3 for all vegetation types, and for aerosol NH_4^+ and NO_3^- over forests (Fig. 3).
+For unfertilised vegetation (F, SN), V_d for NH3 was a factor 2-3 larger in CBED and IDEM than in CDRY and EMEP-03.
+The CDRY scheme systematically predicted the smallest $V{\rm d}$ of the four models for NH3 due to a generally much larger non-stomatal resistance, which was taken to be equal to that for SO2.
+There was a relatively small spread of mean site V_d values in CBED for F and SN, compared with EMEP-03 and IDEM, as the CBED scheme used a constant R_c of 20 s m-1 for unfertilised vegetation, while in the other models variations in R_c were controlled by RH, T and sometimes by the ratio of SO2 to NH3 ambient concentrations.
+Remarkably, however, the mean V_d for NH3 across sites was almost identical in CBED and IDEM for F and SN.
+There are very few long-term micrometeorological NH3 flux datasets over (European) forests, from which comprehensive and robust parameterisations may be derived, with the bulk of NH3 flux measurements stemming from mainly coniferous stands in the high N environment of The Netherlands (Wyers and Erisman, 1998), Belgium (Neirynck et al., 2005, 2007; Neirynck and Ceulemans, 2008) and Denmark (Andersen et al., 1999) (see also Zhang et al., 2010 and Massad, 2010, for reviews), and this is clearly reflected in the wide range of deposition velocities provided by the different models.

-10 mm s-1) and CDRY the smallest, around 5 mm s-1 (Fig. 3).
+Over fertilised systems (G, C), no V_d is provided for NH3 in CBED since this uses a compensation point approach, but for the other three models the same hierarchy in V_d estimates is found as for F and SN, with IDEM providing the largest values, about 10 mm s^{-1}) and CDRY the smallest, around 5 mm s^{-1} (Fig. 3).